yaronf/I-D/RFC6982bis/draft-sheffer-rfc6982bis.md

    document for publication, e.g., the RFC errata process does not apply.

-   The process in this document is offered as an experiment (though not as an [RFC3933] experiment; see {{experiment}}).
+   This process is not mandatory.
 Authors of Internet- Drafts are encouraged to consider using the process for their documents, and working groups are invited to think about applying the process to all of their protocol specifications.

-   The scope of the intended experiment is all Internet-Drafts (I-Ds) that contain implementable specifications, whether produced within IETF working groups or outside working groups but intended for IETF consensus.
+   The scope of this process is all Internet-Drafts (I-Ds) that contain implementable specifications, whether produced within IETF working groups or outside working groups but intended for IETF consensus.
 I-Ds published on the Independent Stream are explicitly out of scope.
-It is expected that the greatest benefit in the experiment will be seen with Standards Track documents developed within working groups.
+It is expected that the greatest benefit will be seen with Standards Track documents developed within working groups.

-   The authors of this document intend to collate experiences with this experiment and to report them to the community.
+   This process was initially proposed as an experiment in [RFC6982].
+That document is now obsoleted, and the process advanced to Best Current Practice.

 # The "Implementation Status" Section